opulo-inc/docs/content/en/openpnp/calibration/homing-fiducial/index.md

 {{< /alert >}}

 1. In the "Machine Controls" pane in the lower left, connect to the LumenPnP by pressing the power button.
 (If you haven't already)
 2. Run a rough home routine by pressing the Home button (shaped like a house).
 The machine will move to the X, Y, and Z zero positions.
 The default machine configuration files are set so that OpenPnP will *not* try to use the homing fiducial yet.
 Note that the home icon will turn yellow, as the LumenPnP has homed to it's end stops, but hasn't completed its full homing routine.
+You will may still get an error message about nozzle tip detection or homing fiducial errors.
+This is normal; ignore that for now.
    {{< container-image path="images/Connect-and-home.png" alt="Connect to the LumenPnP and attempt to home it" >}}

 ## Tuning the Homing Fiducial

 3. Click on the `Machine Setup` tab in the top right pane.
-  {{< container-image path="images/Machine-Setup-Tab.png" alt="Selecting the Machine setup tab from the main screen" >}}
+  {{< container-image path="images/Machine-Setup-Tab-3.png" alt="Selecting the Machine setup tab from the main screen" >}}

 5. Click on the "Expand" checkbox to open all of the features about your machine.
-  {{< container-image path="images/Expand-Checkbox.png" alt="Expanding the Machine Config options" >}}
+  {{< container-image path="images/Expand-Checkbox-3.png" alt="Expanding the Machine Config options" >}}

 6. Under `Heads`, click on `ReferenceHead H1`
   {{< container-image path="images/Select-reference-head-H1.png" alt="Reviewing the ReferenceHead options" >}}

-7. In the bottom right details pane, you'll be looking at the `Configuration` Tab.
-Change the `Homing Method` to `ResetToFiducialLocation`.
+7. In the bottom right details pane, change the `Homing Method` to `ResetToFiducialLocation`.
 This will set OpenPnP to use the top camera to look for the homing fiducial to more precisely home the XY gantry, instead of only using the limit switches.
    {{< container-image path="images/Select-ResetToFiducialLocation.png" alt="Switch to using the homing fiducial" >}}

 8. Click `Apply` to save this change.